Nominal Yield: Meaning

 Credit Risk of Issuer

-Credit rating agencies like S & P Global Ratings, Moody’s, Fitch Group, etc. are continuously rating the companies based on their financial soundness.
+Credit rating agencies like S & P Global Ratings, Moody’s, Fitch Group, etc., are continuously rating the companies based on their financial soundness.
 Thus the companies which are getting lower ratings are risky in nature.
 As a result, at the time of the computation of nominal yield, the company’s riskiness plays a very vital role.
-The higher the risk lower is the credit rating and thus higher the need for Nominal Yield.
+The higher the risk lower is the credit rating, and thus the higher the need for Nominal Yield.
 A higher Yield offer is to compensate for the riskiness of the investment.

 Is Nominal Yield the Same as the Annual Rate of Return (ARR)?